bloominstituteoftechnology/Responsive-Web-Design-II/README.md

 * Review each design file and adjust your styles at each breakpoint. **Hint: Change your container class to width: 100% at the 768px breakpoint.**
 * No horizontal scroll bars are acceptable at the exact breakpoint.
 At 400px and 768px you should only see a vertical scrollbar.
 Everything else is fine to have a horizontal scroll bar as this is not fully responsive.

+* Once you have completed these tasks, reach out to your Project Manager for approval before moving into the stretch goal.

 * *Stretch Goal:* Once you have completed the project with max-width media queries, start over with min-width media queries to get a feel for how a mobile first approach would be like.